diffix/reference/docs/computing noise.md

 differences:

 - for the final anonymized aggregate value, we report `null` when we do not have enough distinct entities to produce an anonymous aggregate.
 When aggregating i-rows this is not the case, and we follow an alternative approach described in more detail below
-- for the final anonymize aggregate value we add noise proportional to the top group average.
-No such noise is added to intermediate aggregate values
+- for the final anonymized aggregate value we add noise proportional to the top group average.
+No noise is added to intermediate aggregate values

 If the three AID instances in the example above resulted in the following flattening and top group averages: